 She grew up in Texas on the Gulf Coast, in a small shrimping town called Port O'Connor.
 There, I learned to love seafood.

 Her father was a shrimp boat captain.
 So, while we couldn't afford steak, we had all the fresh caught seafood Big Daddy would skim off the top of the catch.
 Shrimp season was short, but crab and oyster season soon followed.
 And you could always cast a line into the warm Gulf waters for bountiful fishing.

 So after high school graduation, she was soon married and I arrived on the scene, followed by my brother and sister.

 Billy, Berry and Brenda

 My Dad was in the military so we moved around.
 Mom and us kids eventually settled back in Port O'Connor, after a divorce.
-Dad was quite the character and the life of the party, but he was also a little too profligate in the alcohol consumption department.
+Dad was quite a character and the life of the party, but he was also a little too profligate in the alcohol consumption department.